jkloetzke/jkloetzke.github.com/index.md

 on different devices in different locations without relying on a permanent network connection or central infrastructure.

-Currently PeerDrive is in the early alpha stage and hence (unless you're really brave) for *developers only*.
+Currently PeerDrive is in the alpha stage and hence (unless you're really brave) not ready for productive use.
 The basic design is settled and there is a prototype implementation of the file system in Erlang.
 Mounting via FUSE/Dokan, network transparency and automatic synchronization/replication are roughly working.
 Additionally some small GUI applications exist to demonstrate the